The LIMS Endowment Fund was established to create new and sustainable opportunities for scientists with outstanding potential.

 The inaugural Bruce Stone Fellowship in Chemical Biology and Nicholas Hoogenraad AO Fellowship in Molecular Sciences were awarded in 2015.

-Both fellowships are named after two long-serving leaders: Professor Bruce Stone was the foundation professor of Biochemistry from 1972 – 1989, succeeded by Professor Nicholas Hoogenraad, who later became the first Director of LIMS.
+Both fellowships are named after two long-serving leaders: Professor Bruce Stone was the foundation professor of Biochemistry from 1972 – 1989, succeeded by Professor Nicholas Hoogenraad AO, who later became the first Director of LIMS.
 Professor Hoogenraad retired in 2014.

-For further information on Dr Donna Whelan's research, visit her lab page.
+For further information on Dr Nicholas Reynold's research, visit his lab page.